 States with SIT either require mandatory withholding or allow voluntary withholding.
-Withholding is based on your state of resident on file.
+Withholding is based on your state of residence on file.
 Each state determines their specific state requirements, which may include a default rate, or require your election be provided on their state specific withholding form.
-If you do not provide instructions OR your instructions are different than your resident's state requirements, SIT will be withheld using the state's requirements.
+If you do not provide instructions OR your instructions are different than your state's requirements, SIT will be withheld using the state's requirements.